DBIx::DataAudit - summarize column data for a table

 For SQLite, DBD::SQLite::Amalgamation v3.6.1.2 includes the patch from Fey::Loader::SQLite, so if you want to use DBIx::DataAudit with SQLite, consider upgrading to DBD::SQLite::Amalgamation.

-Creates the SQL statement to collect the information.
-The default value for TABLE
+$audit->get_sql TABLECreates the SQL statement to collect the information.
+The default value for TABLE will be the table passed to the constructor audit.

 If you encounter errors from your SQL engine, you may want to print the result of this method out.

-Checks whether a trait applies to a column.
+$audit->trait_applies TRAIT, COLUMNChecks whether a trait applies to a column.

 The method will raise an error if it is passed an unknown trait name.
 See the source code for how to add custom traits.